-- Use the seat belt every time you place your baby in the seat.
+- Use the safety belt every time you place your baby in the seat.

-- Avoid placing the seat on soft surfaces such as beds or sofas because it may tip over and the baby could suffocate.
+- Don't place the seat on soft surfaces (such as beds or sofas) because it may tip over and the baby could suffocate.

 Child Safety Seats (Car Seats)

 Never substitute any type of infant seat for a child safety seat.
-Only child safety seats — properly installed in the back seat — are designed to protect a child from injury during a car accident.
+Only child safety seats — properly installed in the back seat — are designed to protect a child from injury during a collision.

 What to look for: